singhkpratham/geocompr/14-eco.md

 <p class="caption">(\#fig:sa-mongon)Study mask (polygon), location of the sampling sites (black points) and DEM in the background.</p>
 </div>

-The next step is to compute variables which we will not only need for the modeling and predictive mapping (see Section \@ref(predictive-mapping)) but also for aligning the NMDS axes with the main gradient in the study area, altitude and humidity, respectively (see Section \@ref(nmds)).
+The next step is to compute variables which we will not only need for the modeling and predictive mapping (see Section \@ref(predictive-mapping)) but also for aligning the Non-metric multidimensional scaling (NMDS) axes with the main gradient in the study area, altitude and humidity, respectively (see Section \@ref(nmds)).

 Specifically, we will compute catchment slope and catchment area from a digital elevation model using R-GIS bridges (see Chapter \@ref(gis)).
 Curvatures might also represent valuable predictors, in the Exercise section you can find out how they would change the modeling result.